ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

 ## Screencast of the tool demo

-The screencast of the tool demostration, named SVMRanker_Screencast, can be downloaded inside this directory.
+The screencast of the tool demostration, named SVMRanker_Screencast.mp4, can be downloaded inside this directory.

 ## SVMRanker
 Following instructions can be also found in README.md of SVMRanker.